MRBlach/email-template-company-newsletter/README.md

 - CSS

 ---
-<hi id="cssInliner">CSS Inliner</h1>
+<h1 id="cssInliner">CSS Inliner</h1>

-Email clients are unpredictable when it comes to CSS support and will strip styles that are not inlined.
-Therefore it is important to inline your CSS and then test the email before finalizing.
+Not all email clients are created equally.
+Some are unpredictable when it comes to CSS support and will strip styles that are not inlined.
+It is important to inline your CSS and then test the email before finalizing.
+There are various options for doing so.
+For example:

+To verify that your CSS is inlined properly you can use this [Responsive Email CSS Inliner](https://htmlemail.io/inline/) to copy and paste you source code.

+To test your email before finalizing you can use the [Litmus Email Tester](https://putsmail.com/) to send yourself the email.

 ---
 <h1 id="development">Development</h1>